simonovic86/lock/README.md

 2. Save the copied link somewhere safe
 3. On a new browser, paste the link to restore all vaults

-### Verify on IPFS

-Click "View on IPFS" to see your encrypted data exists on the public IPFS network via the [IPLD Explorer](https://explore.ipld.io).

 ## Development

 ### Commands